 Electrical work around the home is perfectly safe if you take the proper precautions.
 The first rule to prevent an electric shock is to shut off the power to anything you're working on.
 But it's not always so simple.
-Some things around the house hold an electric charge even when they're powered off.
-Other projects require the use of electricity, so there's some risk of shock at all times.
-And it's important to know how to shut down electrical appliances and equipment, to... prevent shock that can occur even when you're not touching any wiring.
-The following six rules will help protect you from most—not all—electrical hazards around the home.
+Some things around the home create an electric charge even when they're powered off.
+There are also projects that require the use of electricity, so there's some risk of shock during this work.
+And it's important to know how to shut down electrical appliances and equipment, to prevent shock that can occur even when you're not touching any wiring.

 01 of 06

 Always shut off the power to a circuit or device that you will be working on.
 This usually means turning off the appropriate breaker in your home's service panel (breaker box).
-If you're working on an appliance with a cord, unplug the cord to shut off the power, but be sure to watch for capacitors and connecting/disconnecting under load (see slides #3 and #6 below).
+If you're working on an appliance with a cord, unplug the cord to shut off the power to the appliance.

 02 of 06